HaxeFoundation/HaxeManual/md/manual/std-List.md

-See the [http://api.haxe.org/List.html](List API) for details about the list methods.
+See the [List API](http://api.haxe.org/List.html) for details about the list methods.
 A simple example for working with lists:
 ```haxe
 class ListExample {
 	static public function main() {